Riddles Wisely Expounded: Origins and Context

 The motif of riddling in folklore is very ancient, the stories of Oedipus and Samson giving two early examples.
 The particular form used here matches the folktale Aarne-Thompson type 875 The Clever Girl where a woman wins a husband by her clever answers to riddles.
 Other tales of this type include What Is the Fastest Thing in the World? and The Wise Little Girl.
 There are strong parallels with ballads in other languages, with many German, and Scottish and Irish Gaelic versions known to exist.
 There is also significant crossover with other popular English language ballads, such as The Two Sisters (Child 10) and The False Knight on the Road (Child 3) and The Elfin Knight (Child 2).

-Inter diabolus et virgo, "between the devil and the maiden" (c1450)
+Inter diabolus et virgo, "between the devil and the maiden" (c.
+1450)

 In the earliest surviving version of the song, the "foul fiend" proposes to abduct a maiden unless she can answer a series of riddles.
 The woman prays to Jesus for wisdom, and answers the riddles correctly.